OvrwrldDev/qb-loading/README.md

 I am aware of the progress bar not being perfectly synced.
 I am actively looking into this and the published released shall be changed when this is fixed.
 If you want to be aware of when this is fixed and early access/previews to my other scripts, join my [Discord](https://discord.gg/NhhBaGXUX8).
 This comes with **MY LOGO** and is fully replaceable.
+Upload your own music into the provided music folder and name it "loading-theme"!